The role of machine learning in cybersecurity

 Also, employing machine learning can improve your cybersecurity game by helping your IT team develop policy recommendations for security devices such as firewalls.
 In this case, machine learning learns what devices are connected to the network and what constitutes normal device behavior.
 In turn, ML-powered systems can make specific suggestions automatically — instead of your team manually navigating different conflicting access control lists for each device and network segment.

-So, embracing more ML-driven cybersecurity practices into your daily company's processes seems vital if you want to improve your cybersecurity in the future.
+And so, integrating artificial intelligence in security, particularly through machine learning, can significantly enhance how your cybersecurity framework adapts to the evolving IT landscape.
 With more devices and threats coming online daily, the human resources available to tackle them are becoming scarce.
 In such an environment, machine learning can step in by helping sort out various complicated cybersecurity situations and scenarios at scale while maintaining constant surveillance 24/7.

 How does NordPass use machine learning?

 Machine learning offers a wide range of applications for businesses, from applying it to cybersecurity to simply enhancing customer satisfaction.
-With artificial intelligence still making headlines, we'll likely see even more use cases in the future that will benefit the company's cybersecurity as well.
+With artificial intelligence still making headlines, we're likely to see even more use cases in the future.
+However, machine learning in IT security will be one of the key areas that will continue to evolve.

 NordPass is one of the companies that use machine learning.
 We do so to offer more accuracy and convenience for our customers.
 Our autofill engine relies heavily on machine learning to accurately categorize the field that it needs to fill in on a website or app – no matter if it is a sign-up, credit card, or personal information form.
 Remember those artificial neural networks?
 It has been trained using exactly those!

-If you're interested in improving your employees' online experience and enhancing overall company security, explore what enterprise password management can offer for your company.
+If you're interested in improving your IT team's online experience and enhancing overall company security, explore what enterprise password management can offer for your company.